 Plus, there are some types of caulk that you cannot paint over, so be sure to read the instructions first.

-Typically used before painting the surface, painter’s caulk is one of the most essential items for professional painters, contractors, and homeowners.
+Typically used before painting the surface, painter’s caulk is one of the essential items for professional painters, contractors, and homeowners.

 While it does have its limitations, it also has many uses that can be performed when completing projects.

 Silicone caulk is generally the best as it is perfect for the humid environments of the kitchen and bathroom.

 You can also use silicone caulk for metal, glass, and ceramics.